rna-editing1/lodei/README.md

 ```

 After unpacking, the directory `data_testrun` should be in your `example` directory (see below).
-The subdirectory `data_testrun/annotation` contains genomic sequences in fasta format and genomic annotations in the GFF3 format.
+The subdirectory `data_testrun/annotation` contains genomic sequences in the fasta format and genomic annotations in the GFF3 format.

 The `data_testrun/bam` subdirectory contains BAM files for 10 samples whereas samples 01-05 belong to set 1 and samples 06-10 belong to set 2.

-*DO NO CHANGE ANYTHING IN THE `data_testrun` DIRECTORY*
+*DO NOT CHANGE ANYTHING IN THE `data_testrun` DIRECTORY*

 ```
 user@linux ~/example $ tree